Multi-particle quantum walks and Fisher information in one-dimensional lattices

-Quantum walks (QW) \cite{Aharonov1,Kempe1}, the quantum counterpart of the classical random walks, are characterized by a fast ballistic spreading with wave fronts expanding linearly in time.
-Owing to their non-classical features, they have potential applications in quantum algorithms \cite{Ambainis1}, quantum computing \cite{Childs1}, quantum information \cite{Andraca1,Zatelli:2020}, quantum simulation \cite{Asboth1} and quantum biology \cite{Lloyd1}.
-QWs have been experimentally implemented in a variety of quantum systems \cite{Wang1}, and recently found in detecting topological states \cite{Kitagawa1,Kraus1,Ramasesh1} and bound states of magnons \cite{Ahlbrecht1,Fukuhara1}.
-Up to now, the major body of this research focused on the one and two-particle QWs in 1D lattices.
+Up to now, most previous works focused on the one and two-particle QWs in 1D lattices.
 Preliminary experiments studied the QWs of single and two particles by using either neutral atoms \cite{Karski1}, ions \cite{Schmitz1}, photons \cite{Schreiber1}, spin impurities \cite{Fukuhara1,Fukuhara2}, or nuclear-magnetic-resonance systems \cite{Du1}.
 Walkers of two non-interacting particles can develop non-trivial correlations due to the Hanbury-Brown-Twiss interference \cite{Peruzzo1,Mayer1,Hillery1,Sansoni1,Solntsev1,Lahini1,Brown1}.
 Bosonic (fermionic) walkers result in an emergence of bunching (anti-bunching) in density-density correlations \cite{Omar1,Benedetti1,Qin1,Preiss1}, and anyons are in between \cite{Wang2,Lau:2020}.
-Moreover, the interplay between quantum statistics and interaction of two particles \cite{Iyer:2013,Preiss1,Ganahl1,Krapivsky1,Wiater1,Qin1}, two and three flipped spins \cite{Liu1}, leads to a richer dynamics of co-walking.
+Moreover, the interplay between quantum statistics and interaction of two particles \cite{Iyer:2013,Preiss1,Ganahl1,Krapivsky1,Wiater1,Qin1,Siloi:2017,Beggi:2018,Sarkar:2020}, and of two and three flipped spins in a Heisenberg Chain \cite{Liu1}, leads to a richer dynamics of quantum co-walking.

-On the other hand, a quantum particle in a tilted periodic potential may undergo a periodic motion known as Bloch oscillation (BO), which has been demonstrated via ultracold atoms \cite{Preiss1,Geiger1}.
+On the other hand, a quantum particle in a tilted periodic potential may undergo Bloch oscillation (BO), which has been demonstrated via ultracold atoms \cite{Preiss1,Geiger1}.
 The BO frequency is proportional to the tilting force.
-This can be employed to measure the gravitational force \cite{Ferrari1,Tarallo1}, the Zak phase in topological Bloch bands \cite{Atala1} and the Casimir-Polder force \cite{Carusotto1}.
-Quantum Fisher Information (FI), providing a lower limit to the Cram\'{e}r-Rao bound, play a central role in quantum precision measurements \cite{Helstrom:1976,Pezze1,Liu2}.
-However, how to create many-body entanglement to improve sensitivity of precision measurements via BOs and how to use the FIs to quantify the precision limit for the gravitational force still remain challenging and little known.
+This can be employed to measure the gravitational force \cite{Ferrari1,Tarallo1}, the magnetic field gradient \cite{LiuWJ}, the Zak phase in topological Bloch bands \cite{Atala1} and the Casimir-Polder force \cite{Carusotto1}.
+Quantum Fisher Information (FI), which provides a lower limit to the Cram\'{e}r-Rao bound, plays a central role in quantum precision measurements \cite{Helstrom:1976,Pezze1,Liu2}.
+However, the question how to create many-body entanglement to improve measurements precision via BOs and how to use the FIs to quantify the precision limit for the gravitational force still remains open and challenging.